drmonroe/subscription-reporting/README.md

 * PreTaxCost
 * Currency

-### Depending upon the size of the output (if, for example, you have hundreds of subscriptions and maybe thousands of deployed artifacts that make working with a spreadsheet difficult) you may want to import the data to PowerBI (or your preferred data analytics tool) for further insight and report creation (screenshot from PowerBI data selection):
+### Depending on the size of the output (if, for example, you have hundreds of subscriptions and maybe thousands of deployed artifacts that make working with a spreadsheet difficult) you may want to import the data to PowerBI (or your preferred data analytics tool) for further insight and report creation (screenshot from PowerBI data selection):

 ![PowerBI Input](https://mlabshare.blob.core.windows.net/malbshare/PowerBI.png)